vmware/vic/doc/user_doc/vic_security/security_reference.md

 <a name="logs"></a>
 ## Security Related Log Messages
 Security-related information for vSphere Integrated Containers Engine appears in `docker-personality.log` and `vicadmin.log`, that you can access from the VCH Admin portal for a VCH.

+<a name="data"></a>
+## Sensitive Data

+The VMX file of the VCH endpoint VM stores vSphere Integrated Containers Engine configuration information, which allows most of the configuration to be read-only by the guest.
+The container VMs might hold sensitive application data, such as environment variables for processes, command arguments, and so on.